Frequently Asked Questions

 You may begin working once you have been offered the position and have completed the necessary paperwork.
 By law, you cannot begin employment until your I-9 form has been approved.
 Your supervisor will coordinate your start date and work schedule.

-Who is eligible for student employment?
+Who is eligible for Federal student employment?
 Back to Top

 What paperwork do I need to complete?
 Back to Top